XORGanon/cards/README.md

-# XORG "cards" data repository
+# XORG "cards" data repo

 This is a simple stash for our "cards" records that the renderer at https://mborn.eu/xorg/ uses as its database.